 The same test as to completeness of response applies to an amendment sent by telegraph as to one sent by mail.
-See 714.02.
+See § 714.02.

-714.09 Amendments Before First Office Action
+714.09 Amendments Before First Office Action [R-23]

 An amendment filed before the first Office action, even one filed along with the original application, does not enjoy the status of part of the original disclosure.
-See 608.04(b).
+See § 608.04(b).

-In the case of Rule 147 (unexecuted) applications, an amendment stating that, "This is a division of application Serial No., filed." should accompany the application, but no other amendments to the specification or drawing should be requested until the application has received its serial number and filing date.
+In the case of Rule 147 (unexecuted) applications, an amendment stating that, "This is a division of application Serial No., filed ," and canceling the irrelevant claims should accompany the application, but no other amendments to the specification or drawing should be requested until the application has received its serial number and filing date.
+See § 201.06.

-714.10 Claims Added in Excess of Filing Fee
+714.10 Claims Added in Excess of Filing Fee [R-23]

 The new Fee Act, effective October 25, 1965, provides for the presentation of claims added in excess of filing fee.
-On payment of an additional fee (see 607), these excess claims may be presented any time after the application is filed, which of course, includes the time before the first action.
-This provision, it should be emphasized, does not apply in the case of applications filed before October 25, 1965.
-In the case of applications filed before October 25, 1965 an amendment presenting claims after filing but before the application is reached for action ordinarily will not be entered (in whole or in part) if the new total of claims would exceed the number covered by the filing fee.
-The fact of, and reasons for, nonentry shall be included in the first action.
+On payment of an additional fee (see § 607), these excess claims may be presented any time after the application is filed, which of course, includes the time before the first action.
+This provision does not apply in the case of applications filed before October 25, 1965.

-714.11 Amendment Filed During Interference Proceedings
+714.11 Amendment Filed During Interference Proceedings [R-23]